E1011 Labs is here to explain some of the key differences.

 What is Hemp?

-Britannica Encyclopaedia describes hemp, as a plant of the family Cannabaceae cultivated for its fibre (bast fibre) or its edible seeds.
+Britannica Encyclopedia describes hemp, as a plant of the family Cannabaceae cultivated for its fiber (bast fiber) or its edible seeds.
 Hemp is sometimes confused with cannabis plants that serve as sources of THC.
 Hemp is a specific classification of cannabis which contains less than 0.3% THC content.

 It is important to note that hemp contains no more than 0.3% THC and historically was most commonly used for industrial purposes.
 However, with new research discovering the therapeutic benefits of other cannabinoids, hemp has found its way into a vast array of products for both people and pets!